sethmerck/Car_Data/README.md

 I used the BeautifulSoup library in Python to scrape used car listing data in Georgia from cars.com.
 Then cleaned up the data collected and saved it as a CSV file using Pandas.

-"get_listing_data.py" file gets zip code, mileage, price, car make and model, and associated link for every listing on cars.com with a Georgia zip code.
-All listings were saved in a CSV file.
-Data was then cleaned using pandas to create cleaned tables to be used in Tableau for data visualizations.
+I scraped zip code, mileage, price, car make and model, and associated link for every listing on cars.com with a Georgia zip code.
+Data was then cleaned using pandas before saving as a CSV file.

 Workflow folder and main.py file use Github Actions to periodically scrape, clean, and save data in an updated csv file.